rkuo2000/NPCpy/README.md

 Welcome to `npcpy`, the python library for the NPC Toolkit and the home of the core command-line programs that make up the NPC Shell (`npcsh`).

-`npcpy` is an AI framework for AI response handling and agent orchestration, designed to easily integrate AI models into one's daily workflow and it does this by providing users with a variety of interfaces through which they can use, test, and explore the capabilities of AI models, agents, and agent systems.
+`npcpy` is a python framework for building systems with LLMs that can generate text, images, and videos while allowing users to easily integrate data sources in their response handling.

 <p align="center">
   <a href= "https://github.com/cagostino/npcpy/blob/main/docs/npcpy.md">